-In urgent medical situations, call an ambulance at the national emergency number in the Netherlands: 112.
-You can also visit A&E but if a doctor could have treated the situation, you may be charged for this or refused treatment without a referral.
-For non-threatening issues, however, you should first contact your local doctor or find your closest out-of-hours medical clinic (huisartsenpost).
+In urgent medical situations, call an ambulance (ambulance) at the national emergency number in the Netherlands: 112.
+You can also visit the emergency room at the hospital (eerste hulp), but if a doctor could have treated the situation, you may be charged for this or refused treatment without a referral.
+For non-life threatening issues, you should first contact your local doctor or find your closest out-of-hours medical clinic (huisartsenpost).
 Read even more about how to use Dutch healthcare services.

 Emergency doctor’s services (Centrale Huisartsenpost)

-To find the nearest emergency doctor or out-of-hours clinic near you, you can also call a helpline for information; fees may apply.
+To find the nearest emergency doctor or out-of-hours clinic near you (usually open after 17:00 and on the weekend), you can google the nearest huisartsenpost.
+You can also call a helpline for information; fees may apply.

 - National line for information on all medical services: 0900 1515 (24/7)